nnnextra/StardewControllers-CustomisationPlus/README.md

 # Star Control - Smaller Screens / More Minimal

-This is a fork of focustense/StardewControllers with UI scaling adjustments to make the radial menus smaller, so they fit better on smaller screens such as the SteamDeck.
-On larger screens the radial menus are also smaller for a more minimal appearance for the radial menus.
-This fork also includes a bug fix that resolves the inability to assign a Slingshot to a quick action button (also works for Bows from Swords & Sorcery).
+This is a fork of focustense/StardewControllers with UI scaling adjustments to make the radial menus smaller and less intrusive, particularly on smaller screens such as the Steam Deck.
+On larger screens, the menus retain a more minimal appearance.

+This fork also includes a bug fix that resolves the inability to assign a Slingshot to a quick action button (and also works for bows from Swords & Sorcery).

 ---